thegricean/xprag-ling247/index.md

+## Course number

+LINGUIST 247 / PSYCH 227

+## Instructor

+Judith Degen
+Contact: jdegen@stanford.edu
+Office: 420-114
+Instead of office hours, please book a meeting at jdegen.youcanbook.me if you would like to meet.

 ## Course description

 This year's seminar "Advanced Topics in Psycholinguistics" will focus on **experimental pragmatics**.
 The field of experimental pragmatics combines an interest in the theoretical complexities of language use with the experimental methodologies of psycholinguistics.
 The course will present a broad survey of recent work in this area that has attempted to apply the methods of experimental psychology to classic issues in theoretical pragmatics.
 Each class session will include both theoretical and experimental readings on topics such as reference, implicature, and presupposition.
 The course will be organized primarily around discussion of the assigned readings.
 Students will develop a research proposal relevant to issues in language use.
 May be repeated for credit.